sanhernandez/analytics-portfolio/sales-forecasting/README.md

-# 📊 Sales & Revenue Forecasting using Regression (Python + Excel)
+# 📊 Sales Forecasting using Regression Analysis

-This project builds a regression-based forecasting model to predict revenue trends and support campaign planning and KPI tracking.
-The model was developed in Python and replicated in Excel to simulate real business workflows.
+This project develops a revenue forecasting model using historical data on time trends and marketing spend.
+The objective is to predict future revenue and support data-driven business decision-making.

 ---

 ## 📈 Project Overview

-The goal of this project is to combine technical modeling with business thinking by forecasting revenue using a regression model.
-It demonstrates how predictions can inform real business decisions.
+The goal of this project is to build a regression-based model that forecasts revenue while combining technical modelling with business insights.
+It demonstrates how predictive analytics can support strategic decision-making.

 ---

 ## 🎯 Key Objectives

 - **Forecasting**: Predict future revenue based on historical data
-- **Regression Modeling**: Use Linear Regression with Time and Marketing Spend
+- **Regression Modelling**: Apply multiple linear regression using time and marketing spend
-- **Business Insights**: Provide actionable recommendations
+- **Business Insights**: Translate model outputs into actionable recommendations

 ---

+## 🔧 Tools & Technologies

+- Python (Pandas, NumPy, Scikit-learn)
+- Matplotlib
+- Regression Modelling

+---

 ## 📂 Dataset

 - Columns: `Date`, `Revenue`, `Marketing_Spend`
-- Period: Jan 2022 – Jun 2023
+- Frequency: Monthly
 - Source: Simulated dataset

 ---